 Loans for Nurses in the UK

-More professional nurses are applying for payday loans to fund an emergency expense.
-Find out how many nurses apply and why this might be!
+Lots of professional nurses are applying for payday loans to fund emergency expenses.
+Find out how many nurses apply for payday loans and why they need them.

 Representative example: Borrow £700 for 6 months.
 1st monthly repayment of £168.45, 4 monthly repayments of £224.60, last monthly repayment of £112.20.
 Total repayment £1,179.05.
 Interest rate p.a. (fixed) 185.39%.
 Representative APR 611.74%.
 Our loans are available for 3 to 9 months depending on the loan amount - rates between 295.58% APR and a maximum APR of 1294%.